google-research-datasets/hiertext/README.md

 HierText are rich in text, with average of more than 100 words per image.

 We hope this dataset can help researchers developing more robust OCR models and enables research into unified OCR and layout analysis.
-Check out out [paper](https://arxiv.org/pdf/2203.15143.pdf) for more details.
+Check out our [paper](https://arxiv.org/pdf/2203.15143.pdf) for more details.

 ## Getting Started